hsk81/yeoman-generator-dizmo/generators/app/templates/README.md

 * `npm run make`: Packages the dizmo as `build/<%= dizmoName %>-x.y.z.dzm` by running all required build tasks and compressing the resulting dizmo as a ZIP archive (but with a `.dzm` extension).

-* `npm run install`: Builds and installs the dizmo to the `dizmo/install-to` path (see the `package.json` file).
-If `install-to` is empty then the dizmo is only built, but not installed.
+* `npm run install`: Builds and installs the dizmo to the `dizmo/install-to` (see the `package.json` file) entry or the `DIZMO_INSTALL_TO` path.
+If both `install-to` *and* the `DIZMO_INSTALL_TO` environment variable are empty, then the dizmo is only built, but not installed.

-If any of these steps should fail due to missing dependencies run `npm install` to have them fetched and installed locally.
+If any of these steps should fail -- due to missing dependencies -- then please run `npm install` to have them fetched and installed locally.

 ## Watching